Michael Bay's unrealized projects: Cosmic Motors

-Team Rwanda Cycling film
+Untitled Rwanda Cycling film

 On 4 June 2015, Bay and Leonardo DiCaprio will produce Orlando von Einsiedel's Team Rwanda Cycling film.
 There have been no further announcements since.

-Drone Warrior biopic
+Drone Warrior

 On 12 May 2016, Bay will produce a film based on Brett Velicovich's memoir Drone Warrior, for Paramount Pictures.
 On 24 May 2017, Andy Bellin was hired to write the script.
 There have been no further announcements since.

-Northeast Kingdom film
+Northeast Kingdom

 On 24 October 2016, Bay will produce Alex R. Johnson's revenge thriller Northeast Kingdom, with Johnson directing.
 There have been no further announcements since.

-The Reckoning film
+The Reckoning

 On 25 October 2016, Bay will produce Patrick Melton and Marcus Dunstan's untitled thriller through Platinum Dunes, with Michael Chaves directing.
 There have been no further announcements since.

-Abandoned The Rock sequel

-In June 2017, director Michael Bay discussed his idea for a follow-up to The Rock that never developed past the concept that Mason is chased by the government after escaping.
+Little America

+On 25 January 2017, Bay will produce Rowan Athale's action thriller spec script Little America through Platinum Dunes, with Athale directing and Universal Pictures was going to distribute.
+In 2020, Sylvester Stallone was set to star in Athale's Little America as well as produce with Bay & AGC Studios to sell at the European Film Market to distributors instead of Universal, and scheduled to begin production in California, but COVID-19 likely canceled filming.

-Duke Nukem film
+Duke Nukem

-On 22 January 2018, Bay will produce the Duke Nukem movie through Platinum Dunes with John Cena in talks to play Duke, in the vein of Deadpool, and is looking for a director and writer.
+On 22 January 2018, it was reported that Bay would produce a Duke Nukem movie through Platinum Dunes with John Cena in talks to play Duke, in the vein of Deadpool, and was looking for a director and writer.
 On 10 June 2022, Legendary Pictures will produce the Duke Nukem movie with Josh Hearld, Jon Hurwitz and Hayden Schlossberg’s Counterbalance Entertainment instead of Bay and Cena.

-Lobo film

-In February 2018, DC Films is eyeing Michael Bay to direct the film inspired by the success of Tim Miller's Deadpool film, but only if Bay agrees to direct under the right budget that's below $200 Million.
-There have been no further announcements since.